A harbor for books, a beacon for generations

-The Mount Desert Library Society was incorporated by the State of Maine in 1905, and has evolved into the present-day Somesville Library Association.
-In 1892 the first librarian, Mrs. Emma Kenniston, received $15 a year for her services (a large sum for this small organization to raise).
-The librarian’s salary was later increased to $25 a year, and then to $100.
-In 1974, the pot-bellied stove was no longer considered adequate, so an addition in which a furnace could be accommodated was built onto the back of the building overlooking Somes Cove and the harbor.
-At the same time, a small Music Room was added to the North side of the building, later transformed into a Children’s Room in memory of Jane Weinberger.
+In 1974, the pot-bellied stove was no longer considered adequate, so a building addition that could accommodate a furnace was built onto the back of the modest structure.
+At the same time, a small music room was added to the North side of the building, later transformed into a children’s room in memory of Jane Weinberger.

 Sources: